-Cybercrime or computer crime costs US companies over half a billion dollars in annual loss.
-In addition, data breaches compromise millions of user accounts.
+Cybercrime or computer crime costs United States companies over half a billion dollars annually.
+Also, data breaches compromise millions of user accounts.
 In this research report, we will take an in-depth look at cybercrime statistics and see how it impacts businesses and consumers.
 Furthermore, we’ll explore cybercrime growth statistics, cybersecurity, projections, and other cybercrime data.

-Being informed will make you aware that cybercrime can strike just about anyone who is online.
-Hence, it is vital that you are knowledgeable of IT security solutions.
+Being informed will make you aware that cybercrime can strike just about anyone online.
+Hence, you must be knowledgeable in IT security software.
 Also, cybercrime is a compelling reason for you to use backup tools and implement strict security measures.
-Cybercrime is a very serious matter.
+Cybercrime is a grave matter.
 To emphasize, IBM Chairman Ginni Rometty called cybercrime “the greatest threat to … every company in the world.”

 Statistics on the Cybercrime Landscape